Polsulpicien/Polsu-Overlay/README.md

   - [ ] Keybinds

 ## Known Bugs
- - Sometimes when you queue a game your own stats can be hidden
+ - [ ] Sometimes when you queue a game your own stats can be hidden
+ - [ ] Reloading can sometimes "break" the overlay and you will need to restart it :/

 ## Screenshots